Jimmy Mackin

 Cross-Pollinate: FSBO Meets Expired Listing Strategies

-You might be wondering, “Hey, Jimmy, can I use these scripts with expired listings too?”
-Absolutely—some of the empathy and value-forward approach is universal.
+You might be wondering, “Hey, Jimmy, can I use these FSBO scripts to help with expired listings too?”
+Absolutely - some of the empathy and value-forward approach is universal.
 Expired listings also face a barrage of agent calls.
 If you get comfortable with FSBOs, you’ll find expired listings are a cousin in terms of approach: lead with help, highlight what went wrong (or could be improved), and gently position yourself as a resource.

 In fact, one of my colleagues merged his FSBO and expired marketing into a single campaign.
 He’d say, “If you’re selling on your own or if your listing expired, I’m the agent who helps folks who just need a break from the typical agent routine.”